Music Education (M.M.)

 Transcripts & GPA

-- a copy of an official transcript from each institution where course credit was granted
+- A copy of an official transcript from each institution where course credit was granted.

-- minimum 2.75 GPA in your last 60 hours of undergraduate course work (plus any completed graduate courses)
+- A 2.75 overall GPA or a 2.75 GPA in your last 60 hours of undergraduate course work (plus any completed graduate courses).

-- certification to teach public school
+- Certification to teach public school.

 Review important information about transcripts.
 Official transcripts, sent directly from your institution, will be required if admission is granted.